 There are lots of Thanksgiving Eve dinner ideas.
 Carryout?
 Chinese?
 Pizza?
 Or maybe do a finger food buffet where each member of the family requests a favorite easy finger food and this becomes the meal.

 Choose a special box, jar, or tin to be the Thanksgiving Box.
 Every week have each family member write on a slip of paper something for which they are thankful that week as well as their name.
 Each slip is deposited into the Thanksgiving Box without being shared with anyone else.

 Beginning the week before Thanksgiving, remove several slips each day and read them aloud.
 If the author wishes to share more about what motivated the slip, allow time for stories to be shared.

 Set up a table or workspace where your children can do special Thanksgiving crafts for the week or two before Thanksgiving.
 Make the goal to create special items that can be shared with the elderly, shut-ins, or someone who is far away from family during the holiday.
 Deliver the craft and a small food gift on the day before Thanksgiving.

 Share Thanksgiving Traditions With Others

 Many people either do not have family with whom they can share the holiday or they live too far away to gather with their loved ones.
 This might include singles, college students far from home, international students, or widows/widowers.
 Consider inviting a few such people to share the bounty at your Thanksgiving celebration.

-Invite them to join your family for a meal and informal time spent playing board games, doing puzzles, telling stories, singing, or just hanging out together.
+Invite them to join your family for a meal and informal time spent playing favorite games, doing puzzles, telling stories, singing, or just hanging out together.
 Sharing your fun family Thanksgiving traditions with others may make them even more meaningful!

 Thanksgiving Traditions Remembered